 The name: The name of the estate derives from two historic places of the area of Montaperti.
 Carpineta refers to an area where typical trees characteristic of this area, with silver back leaves, called “Carpini” grow.
 Fontalpino is the name of a water source whose backdrop is the pine forests of Montaperti, the area where on 04th September 1260 the Battle of Montaperti took place.

 Owner: The Cresti family, described as a ‘well-to-do family of architects and engineers’ (Bill Nesto & Frances Di Savino 2016, p.228).
 They bought the estate in 1980 (or have been proprietors of Carpineta Fontalpino since the 1960’s).
-The estate is run by Gioia Cresti and her brother Filippo.
+The estate has been run since 2004 by Gioia Cresti and her brother Filippo.
 He handles sales and marketing whereas Gioia trained as an agronomist and oenologist (and also works as a consultant oenologist).
 She collaborated with Maurizio Castelli and from 1997 has collaborated with Carlo Ferrini.

-Vineyards: 80 hectares (197 acres) of land of which 23ha of vines.
+Vineyards, wine production: 80 hectares (197 acres) of land in total.
+23ha of vines producing 100,000 bottles (Gambero Rosso: 2015).
 Of this, 15ha is Chianti Classico DOCG and the rest is Chianti Colli Senesi DOCG.
 Sangiovese clones were obtained from the Guillaume and VCR (Rauscedo) nurseries (Bill Nesto & Frances Di Savino 2016, p.227).
 Low vigour vines are guyot pruned to encourage yield, high vigour vines are spur pruned to cordon to restrain it (Bill Nesto & Frances Di Savino 2016, p.227).

 There are three Chianti Classico vineyards.
 San Piero comprises 3ha and lies at 275 metres (902 feet), clayey-silty-sandy soils.
 Ceretto comprises 4.5ha (11 acres) at 375 metres (1,230 feet), marl soils with patches of alberese.
 Petroio comprises comprises 7ha (17 acres) at 350 metres (1,148 feet) on marl mixed with alberese, galestro and macigno.
 The vines face from south to east, with Petroio also facing west.